Jez Bond: Park Theatre

 While at Hull University, Bond met Melli Marie, an American actor studying for an MA in theatre.
 The two conceived a plan to create a new theatre, and began scouting possible sites and funding sources.
 In 2010, they were able to put a down payment on a disused building near Finsbury Park station and begin its conversion into a theatre containing two auditoria of 200 and 90 seats.
 Following a high-profile fundraising campaign, Park Theatre opened in May 2013, earning Bond the accolade of "an entrepreneur in the Victorian style, a self-made theatrical industrialist who builds things from the ground up."

 In the theatre’s first season, Bond directed a new play by Sarah Rutherford, Adult Supervision, and a Christmas “anti-panto”, Sleeping Beauty, which he wrote with actor Mark Cameron.
 Bond also directed the 2014 and 2015 Christmas shows, Jack and the Beanstock and Rapunzel, both co-written with Cameron.
 In May 2015, Bond directed Hurling Rubble at the Moon, one segment of Avaes Mohammad's double bill about radicalization in the UK.

 In April 2017 Bond directed Miriam Margolyes in the world premiere of John Misto’s Madame Rubenstein, based on the story of cosmetics entrepreneur Helena Rubinstein.
+2018 saw Bond direct Robert Schenkkan's post-Trump dystopia Building the Wall.
 He also directed the first English-language production of Jean Poiret's La Cage aux Folles (play), translated by Simon Callow, in February 2020.

 While in its early years the majority of plays produced at the theatre were financed by external production companies, with Park Theatre acting as the host venue, Bond's intention was always to stage more in-house productions as financing became available, leading the theatre to devise innovative fundraising strategies.
 In July 2017, Bond directed Ian McKellen's one-man show, Shakespeare, Tolkien, Others & You, a fundraiser for the theatre that ran for eleven performances.